-Re-Key Fee - \$200.00
+Re-Key Fee or Tenant Lock Out Fee - \$200.00

-This fee will be charged when a Tenant does not return all keys upon moving out of the premises or if a Tenant requests that the property be re-keyed during the lease term.
+This fee will be charged when a Tenant does not return all keys upon moving out of the premises, if a Tenant requests that the property be re-keyed during the lease term, or if Tenant is locked out of the property and access must be provided.
 This fee shall also apply to mailbox keys.

-Lost Key or Tenant Locked Out Fee - \$85.00
+Lost Key Fee - \$85.00